azqanadeem/azqanadeem.github.io/_news/sage-vizsec.md

 award: false
 ---

-Our paper on SAGE has been accepted at VizSec as a short paper! :scroll:
+Our paper on SAGE has been accepted at [VizSec](https://vizsec.org/vizsec2021/)! :scroll: